 For example, if a business owner purchases property, such as office furniture or a company car, claiming an expense deduction, and the property is then transferred to the spouse and used for non-business purposes, the spouse will be left to bear the recapture provisions.

 Many complex tax, financial and valuation issues arise during any divorce.
 Those involving business owners require an added degree of expert help.

-Monica Ann Ness is principal at Northeast Divorce Settlement Consultants, a wholly owned subsidiary of Portsmouth-based wealth management firm Seascape Capital Management.
-She can be reached at 603-812-0124 or firstname.lastname@example.org.
+Monica Ann McCarthy, principal at Northeast Divorce Settlement Consultants, a wholly owned subsidiary of Portsmouth-based wealth management firm Seascape Capital Management, can be reached at 603-812-0124 or firstname.lastname@example.org.
 This article was written with contributions by Chrissy Mason, senior wealth strategist at Seascape Capital.